 - 1 Right-click on the screen to display the context menu. - Select [Dropped EBL/VRM] [Make EBL1] on the context menu.
 EBL1 is displayed and then the measurement starting point appears on the cursor. - 3 Move the cursor and click on at an arbitrary position.

-The measurement starting point is fixed.
+The measurement starting point is fixed. - 4 Move the cursor and click on at an arbitrary position.
 The EBL1 bearing is fixed.